Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

 > Note: Enterprise-Scale AzOps is also supported on Azure DevOps, the instructions to setup AzOps using Azure DevOps are [here](../deploy/setup-azuredevops.md).

 To better understand this process, in this section you will leverage the **ES-management** Management Group that was created in the previous step [Deploy the Management Group structure and policy/PolicySet definitions](./deploy-tenant.md#deploy-the-management-group-structure-and-policypolicyset-definitions) and an Azure subscription which has been moved under it.
-We will now be leveraging your GitHub repository to discover the contents of your tenant, and save your Azure environment in a GitHub repository, make changes to it and then get them deployed to your Azure environment.
+We will now be a GitHub repository in your organization to discover the tenant, and save a RESTfull representation of the Azure environment in a GitHub repository, make changes to it and then get them deployed to your Azure environment.

 ## Configure GitHub

 In this section we will create and configure a GitHub repository and run a discovery process of your Azure environment to initialize the repository with the current state of your environment.
-Once the state is represented in the GitHub repository, we will be able to deploy resources by using infrastructure-as-code directly via GitHub Actions.
+Once the state is represented in repository, we will be able to deploy resources by using infrastructure-as-code directly via GitHub Actions.
 Discovery is a one-time process to ensure the current baseline is established.

 ### Create a GitHub repository from Enterprise-Scale repo